3339rasmusege/ald-automotive-styleguide/README.md

 instead of
 `build/css/main-default.css`

+See "Building, watching and extending" for explanation of how to create these.

 ### Javascript usage
 To execute the javascript and bind the events of the components, run the following script after app.js is included:
 `moduleScripts.loadScripts()`